-A schematic diagram of the experimental setup for twophoton apertureless near-field lithography is shown in Fig. 1.
-The experiments were carried out on the platform of a coma) Author to whom correspondence should be addressed; electronic mail: xiang@seas.ucla.edu mercial AFM (PScanII, Pacific Scan) operating in contact mode, using a sharp conical silicon tip with either a Pt/Ir (NCHPt, Molecular Imaging) or Au coating.
-The SU-8 photoresist precursor (Nano SU-8 5, Microlithography Chemical) was first diluted with $\gamma$ -butyrolactone by a factor of 1:2.5 and then spin coated onto pre-cleaned glass substrates to obtain 60-nm-thick photoresist films, as measured by AFM.
+A schematic diagram of the experimental set-up for multiphoton apertureless near-field lithography is shown in Figure 1.
+The experiments were carried out on the platform of a commercial AFM (PScanII, Pacific Scan) operating in contact mode, using a sharp conical silicon tip with either a Pt/Ir (NCHPt, Molecular Imaging) or Au coating.
+The SU-8 photoresist precursor (Nano SU-8 5, Microlithography Chemical) was first diluted with γ -butyrolactone (GBL) by a factor of 1:2.5 and then spin-coated onto pre-cleaned glass substrates to obtain 60-nm thick photoresist films, as measured by AFM.
 Laser pulses with p polarization were incident on the films at a glancing angle, illuminating both the metallic tip and the substrate while the tip was scanned across the surface (Fig. 1).
-To obtain the high intensity levels required for twophoton absorption in SU-8 films, a Ti:sapphire laser (Spectra Physics) that produces 1 mJ, $\sim$ 120 fs duration pulses at 790 nm and a 1 kHz repetition rate was used.
-The laser pulses were telescoped to $\sim 1$ mm-diameter at the sample, and the pulse energy was controlled in the range from zero to 800 μJ/pulse by means of a variable neutral density filter.
-After scanning the tip across the sample, the films were baked first at 65 °C and then at 95 °C for 1 min, respectively.
-The films were then developed, and the resulting structures were characterized by atomic force microscopy (Dimension 3100, Digital Instruments).
+To obtain the high intensity levels required for multiphoton absorption in SU-8 films, a Ti:sapphire laser (Spectra Physics) that produces 1 mJ, ~ 120 fs duration pulses at 790 nm and a 1 kHz repetition rate was used.
+The laser pulses were telescoped to a ~ 1-mm diameter at the sample, and the pulse energy was controlled in the range from zero to 800 μ J/pulse by means of a variable neutral density filter.
+After scanning the tip across the sample, the films were baked first at 65 °C and then at 95 °C for 1 minute, respectively.
+The films were then developed, and the resulting structures were characterized by atomic force microscopy (Dimension 3100, Digital Instrument).

-FIG. 1.
-Schematic diagram of the experimental setup for two-photon apertureless near-field photolithography.
+Fig 1.
+Schematic diagram of the experimental set-up for multiphoton apertureless near-field photolithography.

-As discussed in previous two-photon absorption work, the SU-8 photoinitiator does not absorb the 790 nm fundamental wavelength from the laser; thus any absorption of the femtosecond pulses must occur from a two- or higher-order photon process.
-A precise determination of the order of the multi-photon absorption process is difficult due to the low photodamage threshold of SU-8, which is only a factor of ~2.5 higher than the polymerization threshold for 790 nm pulses.
-Thus, while we refer to the absorption in this letter as two photon, it is certainly possible that a higher-order process could be involved for photoinitiation.
+As discussed in previous multi-photon absorption work[14], the SU-8 photoinitiator does not absorb the 790-nm fundamental wavelength from the laser; thus any absorption of the femtosecond pulses must occur from a twoor higher-order photon process.
+A precise determination of the order of the multi-photon absorption process is difficult due to the low photo-damage threshold of SU-8, which is only a factor of ~ 2.5 higher than the polymerization threshold for 790-nm pulses[14].
+Thus, while we refer to the absorption in this paper as 2photon, it is certainly possible that a higher-order process could be involved for photoinitiation.